 For the Pecan Pie Topping

-Gather light brown sugar, honey, melted butter, cinnamon, salt and chopped pecans.
+Gather light brown sugar, honey, melted butter, cinnamon, cornstarch, salt and chopped pecans.

 For the Vanilla Cake

-Wet Ingredients: Gather unsalted butter, oil, white sugar, brown sugar, eggs, sour cream, buttermilk and vanilla extract
+- Wet Ingredients: Gather unsalted butter, oil, white sugar, light brown sugar, eggs, sour cream, buttermilk and vanilla extract.

 Substitutions

-This pecan pie bundt cake recipe is meant to be so easy, you can make it as a casual cake to enjoy anytime.
-Here are my recommended substitutions to make this homemade cake as easy as possible using what you have.
+Here are my recommended substitutions to make this upside down pecan pie cake as easy as possible to make using what you have.

-- Sugars: This recipe hasn’t been tested using alternative sugars.
-However, I love using maple sugar as a refined sugar free option in my other recipes.
+- Sugar and Light Brown Sugar: I love using maple sugar as a refined sugar free option in my other recipes.

-- Buttermilk: Make a DIY version by mixing 1 ½ teaspoon lemon juice with enough milk to reach ½ cup (118 ml) milk.
-You can also use the same amount of sour cream or full fat greek yogurt.
+- Buttermilk: Make a DIY version by mixing 2 ½ teaspoons lemon juice with enough milk to reach ¾ cup (180 ml) milk.

 - Pecans: Walnuts would be a close substitute for the taste and texture of pecans.